Sun-Lab-NBB/sl-micro-controllers/README.md

 to work with the hardware made and used in the lab, and will likely not work in other contexts without extensive modification.

-Note, the rest of this ReadMe assumes familiarity with the procedures, experiments, and tools used in the Sun lab to acquire scientific data.
+Note; the rest of this ReadMe assumes familiarity with the procedures, experiments, and tools used in the Sun lab to acquire scientific data.
 See our [publications](https://neuroai.github.io/sunlab/publications) before reading further, if you are not familiar with the work done in the lab.